-Alimujiang Yimiti, a Uyghur Christian house church leader, was criminally detained on Jan.
-12, 2008, for “inciting separatism” and “unlawfully providing state secrets to overseas organizations” and formally arrested on Feb.
-20.
+He became a Christian house church leader to fellow Uyghurs in Xinjiang, also known as East Turkistan.
+As the Chinese government continued to scrutinize ethnic minorities in the region, Alim was criminally detained on January 12, 2008, for “inciting separatism” and “unlawfully providing state secrets to overseas organizations.”
+They formally arrested him on February 20.

-The detainment followed an accusation of “engaging in illegal religious infiltration activities in Kashgar, spreading Christianity among the Uyghurs, and distributing religious propaganda materials to increase the number of Christians” by the Kashgar Municipal Commission of Ethics and Religious Affairs on Sept.
-13, 2007.
+His detainment followed an accusation of “engaging in illegal religious infiltration” activities in Kashgar.
+Alim allegedly spread Christianity among Uyghurs and distributed “religious propaganda” materials, according to the Kashgar Municipal Commission of Ethics and Religious Affairs on September 13, 2007.

 Alimujiang’s first lawyer was turned away, and it wasn’t until April 18, 2008, that a lawyer was able to meet with him.
 He was tried in secret on May 27, 2008; his family, including his wife and two sons, was barred from attending.
 At the trial, it was concluded that there was insufficient evidence to convict Alimujiang of divulging state secrets, causing the case to be turned back over to the Kashgar police for further investigation.

 Alimujiang was again charged with “unlawfully providing state secrets to overseas organizations” on July 11, 2009, after more than a year in detention with no formal verdict.
 The separatism charge was dropped without explanation.

 Second trial: 15-year sentence